devaos/grunt-port-pick/README.md

   }
 });

-grunt.registerTask('e2e1', [ 'portpick:concurrentFuncTest1', 'connect:test1', 'protractor:test1' ]);
+grunt.registerTask('e2e1', [ 'portPick:concurrentFuncTest1', 'connect:test1', 'protractor:test1' ]);
-grunt.registerTask('e2e2', [ 'portpick:concurrentFuncTest1', 'connect:test2', 'protractor:test2' ]);
+grunt.registerTask('e2e2', [ 'portPick:concurrentFuncTest1', 'connect:test2', 'protractor:test2' ]);
-grunt.registerTask('unit', [ 'portpick', 'karma:concurrent' ]);
+grunt.registerTask('unit', [ 'portPick', 'karma:concurrent' ]);

 grunt.registerTask('tests', [ 'concurrent:tests' ]);
 ```

 ##Options

-1. `port` -- The port to start scanning from, inclusive, for the first available port to use.
+1. `port` -- The port to start scanning from, inclusive, for the first available port to use, defaults to 8765.
-2. `limit` -- Do not scan for a port after this one, fail if one is not found between `port` and `limit`.
+2. `limit` -- Do not scan for a port after this one, fail if one is not found between `port` and `limit`, defaults to false (unlimited).
-3. `extra` -- Set this number of open-port-# configurations for use by other tasks
+3. `extra` -- Set this number of open-port-# configurations for use by other tasks, defaults to 0.
+4. `hostname` -- The hostname to bind to, defaults to 0.0.0.0 (all interfaces).